Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 Early stages

-In the late 1970s, the standard treatment for early stage Hodgkin lymphoma was extended field radiotherapy (EF-RT) of the affected regions.
+In the late 1970s, the standard treatment for early stage Hodgkin lymphoma was extended-field radiotherapy (EF-RT) of the affected regions.
 But then the results of the GHSG’s trials showed that a combination of chemotherapy and radiotherapy leads to a clearly better outcome, particularly in terms of relapse rates.
-The trials also evidenced that an irradiation restricted to the so-called involved field (IF-RT) is equally effective as EF-RT Due to these findings, IF-RT was adopted as standard radiotherapy, leading to a reduction in radiation exposure for patients.
+The trials also evidenced that an irradiation restricted to the so-called involved field (IF-RT) is equally effective as EF-RT.
+Due to these findings, IF-RT was adopted as standard radiotherapy, leading to a reduction in radiation exposure for patients.

 The results of the HD7 trial (1994-1998) showed that a combination of chemotherapy and radiotherapy is more effective than radiotherapy alone.
 The HD10 trial (1998-2002) proved that 4 cycles of ABVD do not lead to better results than 2 cycles of ABVD.
+The trial also evidenced the non-inferiority of a total dose of 20 Gy IF radiotherapy compared to 30 Gy (publication on the HD7 trial).

 Intermediate stages